paulinaSzymanska/EmployeeRanking/README.md

 # 🧮 Employee Ranking Calculator

 This Java program calculates employee rankings based on Excel timesheet data.
-It scans a given directory (and its subdirectories) containing `.xls` and `.xlsx` files, extracts working hours, and displays rankings according to various criteria.
+It scans a given directory (and its subdirectories) containing `.xls` and `.xlsx` files, extracts working hours and displays rankings according to various criteria.

 ---